Chart Color Schemes

 St Peters has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 22 projects that could impact the area.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 22 projects that could impact this region.
 Notable ones include Erskineville Village, Precinct 75 Build-To-Rent Project, Camdenville Park Upgrade, and The Timberyards.
-The following list details those most relevant.
+Below is a list of those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.